Plumber Near You

 Will a leak repair cause damage to my walls and flooring?

-At John The Plumber, we use advanced plumbing technology and techniques to repair leaks in difficult-to-reach places.
+At John The Plumber Kanata and Ottawa, we use advanced plumbing technology and techniques to repair leaks in difficult-to-reach places.
 We can identify leaks behind walls or in ceilings, which allows us to repair leaks with minimal damage to your home.
 Unfortunately, sometimes a bit of drywall needs to be removed to reach a pipe, but you might be surprised at how small a hole is required!

 Re-Piping